Donald Trump attacks the UK's health service

 "The Democrats are pushing for Universal HealthCare while thousands of people are marching in the UK because their U system is going broke and not working.
 Dems want to greatly raise taxes for really bad and non-personal medical care.
 No thanks," Trump wrote.

-Asked about the tweet, a spokesperson for UK Prime Minister Theresa May said she is "proud" of Britain's health care system.

-"The prime minister is proud of having an NHS that is free at the point of delivery," the spokesperson said, adding that NHS funding is "at a record high" and was prioritized in the budget with an extra £2.8 billion.

-Trump also drew swift condemnation from the Royal College of General Practitioners and Britain's Health Secretary Jeremy Hunt, who has been under fire for the government's handling of a winter health crisis that prompted a protest march in London at the weekend.
+Trump drew swift condemnation from Britain's Health Secretary Jeremy Hunt, who has been under fire for the government's handling of a winter health crisis that prompted a protest march in London at the weekend.

-Hunt said he was "proud" of Britain's universal coverage, which allows patients free healthcare at the point of access.
+Tweeting back at the President, Hunt said he was "proud" of Britain's universal coverage, which allows patients free healthcare at the point of access.

 "I may disagree with claims made on that march but not ONE of them wants to live in a system where 28m people have no cover," he tweeted, referring to the 28 million people in the US who lack health insurance.